support-yoonet/exit-intent/README.md

 Its an activity of the user where they will leave the site using their cursor to another page or they stop scrolling through the website.

+# About this code
+When the user leaves their cursor from the viewport, the modal or container will show.

 ## Installation